 In 1988, the disorder was listed as Aicardi-Goutieres syndrome, an autosomal recessive disorder (OMIM 225750).

 Thereafter, the clinical spectrum of the syndrome appeared broader than previously thought.
 Since the initial publication on 8 children (Aicardi and Goutieres 1984), an update of the clinical and radiological presentation and results of interferon alpha studies was published by Goutieres and colleagues, who reviewed 27 cases from 19 families (Goutieres et al 1998), and by Lanzi and colleagues, who reviewed 21 cases (Lanzi 2002).
 In 2004 more than 100 cases, including patients from new studies, were registered by Lebon and colleagues (Lebon 2002).

 Crow's group in the UK identified the first gene associated with Aicardi-Goutieres syndrome, the 3'-5' exonuclease encoding TREX1 (Crow et al 2006a).
 This and subsequent studies so far identified mutations in 7 genes causing Aicardi-Goutieres syndrome.
 Overlap was also reported with disseminated lupus erythematosus (Crow and Rehwinkel 2009).
-A most telling story is provided by Cree encephalitis, an apparent infectious disease present in Cree Indian families (Black et al 1988), subsequently proved to be allelic to AGS1, making Aicardi-Goutieres syndrome the ultimate diagnosis (Crow et al 2000).
+A most telling story is provided by Cree encephalitis, an apparent infectious disease present in Cree Indian families (Black et al 1988), subsequently proved to be genetic and allelic to AGS1, making Aicardi-Goutieres syndrome the ultimate diagnosis (Crow et al 2000).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.